 Any project involving the use of animals must have applied for or received approval of the Institutional Animal Care and Use Committee (IACUC) prior to submitting an Excellence in Education application.
 See the IACUC page for information and application procedures.

 Applicants must attach a copy of their Institutional Review Board (IRB) or Animal Care (IACUC) approval letter, or confirmation of application from the Chair of IRB or IACUC, with their application to be considered for funding.

-Students receiving an Excellence in Education Research Award will also receive a one-credit tuition stipend when they enroll in a the grant required course that is directly related to the project (such as Special Topics, Directed Studies or Thesis) during one of the two summer sessions.
+Students receiving an Excellence in Education Research Award will also receive a one-credit tuition scholarship when they enroll in a the grant required course that is directly related to the project (such as Special Topics, Directed Studies or Thesis) during one of the two summer sessions.

 A Final Project Report must be submitted to the department and the Office of Graduate Education and Research (email@example.com) by October 15th after completion of the project.
 Grantees who fail to submit a Final Report will not be eligible for future Excellence in Education Research Award funding.

 The Final Project Report should include the following information:

 - Period of support

 - Project Objective(s), and how they were addressed during the award period

 - Project Actual Outcomes, and how these outcomes compared to the Project Expected Outcomes discussed in the original Excellence in Education application